pigottlaura/SSP-04-002-Assignment-01/README.md

 - App created using express-generator
 - Authenticating sessions using express-sessions in combination with a stored database of registered users
 - Anyone that visits the app can create a new account, and log in to store and view their own secrets
+- Users can add, edit and delete their secrets
+- Some functionality (such as accordion menus etc) has been added using JQuery and JQuery, sourced through a CDN so as to reduce server load
 - Persisting user login credentials, as well as their own secrets in local/remote MySQL Database
 - All secrets, as well as sensitive log in data, such as passwords, are encrypted for security and privacy purposes
 - Secrets can be sorted by their titles or by the time they were created